conda/conda/docs/source/building/variants.rst

         - openmpi  # version spec here is totally valid, and will apply in the recipe
         - mpich  # version spec here is totally valid, and will apply in the recipe

-Selectors are not currently valid in conda_build_config.yaml, but we plan on adding them soon.
+Selectors are not currently valid in conda_build_config.yaml, but we plan to add them soon.

 About reproducibility